Landlords we need you

 Visit our YouTube channel for the ultimate Folkestone & Hythe music videos playlist.

-What's in a road name?
+What's in road name?

-You might think local road names are generated by picking random pieces of paper out of a hat – or maybe even artificial intelligence if you really want to get all 21st century about it.
+You might think local road names are generated by picking random pieces of paper out of hat – or maybe even artificial intelligence if you really want to get all 21st century about it.

 Recent examples include the second phase of the Martello Lakes project in Hythe, with 11 streets named after some of those listed on First World War memorials across the town.
 These include Bennett Close and Conley Way.

-Many hours were spent trawling through official records to ensure the modern day had a very distinct nod to its past.
+Many hours were spent trawling through official records to ensure the modern day had very distinct nod to its past.

 Other examples of ‘themed’ areas include the name of planes and those that lost their lives in the Battle of Britain (Spitfire Way, Woodcock Gardens etc) in Hawkinge, while war poets are honoured at Shorncliffe (Blunden Drive, Ledwidge Road etc).